Movies-By-the-Sea/mbts-backend/endpoints.md

     }

 ### Update a review
 Make updates to any specific field of the review.
-For images, only the uploaded url linked is passed as that is taken care of in the admin panel
+For images, only the uploaded url linked is passed as that is taken care of in the admin panel. **ACCESS LEVEL : 3**
 ```
-PUT /reviews/update?table={review-table-specified}&id={review-id-specified}&uid={access-token-uid}
+PUT /reviews/update
+    ?table={review-table-specified}&id={review-id-specified}
+    &auth_id={auth-id-token}&uid={access-token-uid}
 ```
 JSON Response: